 Appeals and Grievances:

-If patients encounter problems with their health insurance coverage or claims, navigators can help them navigate the appeals and grievance process.
-They guide how to file appeals, communicate with insurance companies, and resolve disputes effectively.
+If patients encounter issues with their health insurance coverage or claims, navigators can assist them by guiding them through the appeals and grievance process.
+Furthermore, they provide step-by-step instructions on how to file appeals, effectively communicate with insurance companies, and resolve disputes in a timely manner.

 Renewal Support:

 Navigators assist patients with renewing their health insurance coverage annually.
-They remind patients of important deadlines, help them update their information, and ensure they maintain continuous coverage without interruption.
+They remind patients of important deadlines, help update their information, and ensure continuous coverage without interruption.
+Additionally, they guide patients through any changes in their plans to maintain the best coverage possible.

 Community Resources: